Trending

 Benefits of Creatine.

-3. Enhanced Recovery: Creatine helps in the recovery process by reducing muscle cell damage and inflammation following exhaustive exercise.
+3. Enhanced Recovery: Creatine facilitates the recovery process as it reduces muscle cell destruction and inflammation after an exhaustive exercise.

 Scientific Evidence.